top of page

 THE TREE COUNCIL

-We will be doing our maintenance day on the newly planted hedge at White Lund Farm on the 21st May.
+After the Tree Council's National Hedgerow Week in May we did our maintenance day on the newly planted hedge at White Lund Farm.

 PLANTING TUBS AT BARE LANE STATION ARE LOOKING FOR SPONSORS